So, you just got a Chromebook and you want to learn how to copy and paste quickly.

 Any of these options will work, although I personally think the second one is much faster.
 After you perform that action, Chrome OS will bring up a menu.

 Step 3.
 Click “Copy image” in the menu that pops up.
-The picture is now saved to your Chromebook’s clipboard.
+The picture is now saved to your laptop’s clipboard.

 Step 4.
 Place the cursor wherever you want to insert the image you just copied by clicking there.